-There are three main type of mouse grip.
+There are three main types of mouse grip.
 Palm grip, tip grip and claw grip.
 But, what this means?
 Does one mouse fits all or not?
 Although palm grip is the most popular grip design, claw grip is used for RTS gamers, and tip grip design can be used if you like to play rapid movement games.

 Let us analyze every single mouse grip.
-Palm grip is the most popular one and it means that palm grip gamers use natural position of a hand to play games.
+Palm grip is the most popular one and it means that palm grip gamers use the natural position of a hand to play games.
 Hand and palm are resting on the mouse area and this type of mice are made wider than usual.
-In this way, hand will have maximum support to rest.
-Mice with palm grip are better for users who needs perfect and precise control.
+In this way, the hand will have maximum support to rest.
+Mice with palm grip are better for users who need perfect and precise control.

-Tip grip, or fingertip grip is a grip design that doesn’t involve palm at all.
-Fingers are positioned across the mouse area and scroll wheel is a bit hard to reach.
+Tip grip, or fingertip grip is a grip design that doesn’t involve the palm at all.
+Fingers are positioned across the mouse area and the scroll wheel is a bit hard to reach.
 Chassis of mice with tip grip design are very lightweight and short.
-Tip grip design is all about fast movement and speed, and if you like to play games where you need to be fast, consider buying mouse with tip grip design.
+Tip grip design is all about fast movement and speed, and if you like to play games where you need to be fast, consider buying a mouse with a tip grip design.